 Explaining Notary Public in Brief

 A notary public is simply a public officer who is authorized to act as a witness for signing legal documents.
 These people ensure that documents are overseen by them, making sure that fraud is avoided.
-They are responsible for administering oaths as well as take statutory declarations, handle acknowledgment of deeds, and execute other duties that are stated in the law of the jurisdiction where a certain notary is appointed in.
+They are responsible for administering oaths as well as take statutory declarations, handle acknowledgement of deeds, and execute other duties that are stated in the law of the jurisdiction where a certain notary is appointed in.

 What Do You Need to Know About Private Notary services?

 In the United Arab Emirates (UAE), there are law firms that are regulated by the government to act as notaries.
-Only public officials were permitted to do this before in Dubai but lawyers in Dubai are now allowed to provide private notary services to people in the UAE.
+Only public officials were permitted to do this before in Dubai but lawyers in Dubai are now allowed to provide private notary services Dubai to people in the UAE.

 Because of the Dubai government’s continuous goal to make its growing community be more comfortable in doing the needed things in their daily life in the Emirate, they have simplified the procedures with regard to notary services and the transactions associated with it.
 The processing of this shall be done online through a website linked to the Dubai Court.